U is for Understanding Medicare

 Medicare Part B

-This part covers two types of health services, medically necessary and preventative services.
+This part covers two types of health services: medically necessary and preventive.
 Medically necessary services are services that are essential to diagnose or treat a medical condition.
 Preventive services are health coverage that helps to prevent or detect illness.
-A premium of 148.50 is standard.
-And generally, no co-pays are involved.
+A premium of $174.70 is standard, although higher-income beneficiaries may pay more.
+Some preventive services are covered without co-pays, but co-pays may apply for other services.

 Medicare Part C

 This is also known as the Medicare Advantage Plan.
-These plans bundle Parts A, B, and D .
+These plans bundle Parts A, B, and D, and most also include Part D prescription drug coverage.
 And, all benefits are bundled under a single plan with a private insurance company.
 This plan is excellent if you are looking for more coverage options.
 Or if you take prescription drugs and require dental, hearing, or vision coverage.
-Premiums are through a private insurer and tend to vary.
+Premiums are set by the insurer and can vary widely depending on the plan and location.

 Medicare Part D

-Part D is the Medicare prescription drug benefit.
-And is an optional benefit for those who want coverage for prescription drugs.
-You must have Parts A and B of Medicare to be eligible for this service.
+Part D is the Medicare prescription drug benefit and is an optional benefit for those who want coverage for prescription drugs.
+You must have Part A or Part B to enroll in Part D, though some Medicare Advantage (Part C) plans include prescription coverage automatically.